okfn-brasil/HTML5-onlyContent/spec.md

   - When metadata can't be expressed by `meta`, HTML+RDFa or Microdata, to express a JSON-LD.
 Example: `<script id="myJson" type="application/json">{name: 'Foo'}</script>`.

 * Interactive elements with printable representation: `summary`.

+## Filtering and normalizing

+As the XHTML5 format can be analysed by XML, and XHTML have less variations tham HTML5, the convention for "normalized format" is **XHTML5-onlyContent**, the standard format for digital preservation and document-comparison.

+The converter or filter need also to be an "standard algoritm" as DOMDocument methods and its implementation in [Libxml2](http://xmlsoft.org).
+As the HTML-to-XHTML need some stadanrds, convention also adopt [Tidy v5.4+](http://api.html-tidy.org).
+The  [C14N](https://www.w3.org/TR/xml-c14n/) normalization is only for ensure all details like attribute order.

 ## Conformance